kykrueger/openbis/js-test/README.txt

+For development and bug fixing the tests have to run in a Web browser.

+For this an openBIS instance has to start up.
+To get such a test instance running with all core-plugins with the test suits the build file 'build.gradle' has to be temporarily modified (do not check in this change!):
+Replace line

+options.suites('source/java/tests.xml')

+by

+options.suites('source/java/tests-dev.xml')

+Then start up everything by executing in 'js-test'

+./gradlew test

+This will start up openBIS AS and two DSSs.
+Also the Web browser will open (URL: http://localhost:20000/openbis/) and user admin will be automatically logged in.

+Next choose a test suite in menu 'Utilities'.
+A tab will be opened which shows all tests.

+If a test fails you can click on the test and only the failed test will be shown.

+You can change the test code (e.g. in servers/common/core-plugins/tests/1/as/webapps/openbis-test/html/openbis-test.js).
+To see the changes you have to reload the frame (not the application) in the Web browser.

+==== The instructions below are probably out dated after the move from ANT to gradle

 To run js tests manually:
 - run create-webapp-common and run-webapp-common ant targets and wait until AS, DSS1 and DSS2 start up
 - login as admin to openBIS at http://localhost:20000/openbis/ using Firefox browser